Senate Committee Debates Section 230 Reform

 Potential Impact on Adult

-Current efforts to reform Section 230 are not generally directed overtly or specifically at online adult companies.
+Current efforts to reform Section 230 are not generally directed overtly or specifically at the online adult industry.
 Much of the testimony and discussion in the hearing therefore focused on issues such as minors who suffered abuse or died by suicide after encountering predators or self-harm content on social media, as well as on whether algorithmic design and AI-generated content should be covered by Section 230 protections.

 However, industry attorneys and advocates have voiced strong concerns that opening up Section 230 to tinkering could easily pave the way for a variety of specific “carve-outs,” in the tradition of FOSTA/SESTA’s exemptions revoking liability protections for sites that “unlawfully promote and facilitate” prostitution or sex trafficking — and that a carve-out aimed at or including the industry would render adult sites liable for user-generated content, opening the floodgates for civil lawsuits.

 While most of those lawsuits could likely ultimately be defended against on First Amendment grounds, Section 230 enables defendants to avoid expensive litigation.
 As Techdirt’s Mike Masnick has written, the law “provides a procedural advantage in getting vexatious, frivolous nuisance lawsuits shut down much faster than they would be otherwise.”

-Without Section 230 protections, true “Big Tech” platforms would still be able to defend their moderation choices, but smaller companies would become intensely vulnerable to such lawsuits.
+Lacking Section 230 protections, “Big Tech” platforms' resources would enabled them to defend their moderation choices far more easily than smaller companies could.
 Testifying at the hearing, Stanford Law School platform regulation expert Daphne Keller told the committee that a world without Section 230 “would impose legal uncertainty and expense that today’s incumbent giants could survive but their smaller rivals could not.”

 “We have a lot of data to predict what happens when platforms are held liable for the speech of their users,” Keller said.
 “Platforms receive huge numbers of false allegations under laws like the DMCA here or the Digital Services Act in Europe, from people demanding the removal of perfectly legal speech.
 Governments do this, companies do this against their competitors — and platforms have strong incentives to simply comply.”

-During the hearing, Democratic Sen. Tammy Baldwin cautioned warned against “informal, often coercive efforts by government officials to pressure private companies into moderating or removing content that they cannot legally censor directly.”
+During the hearing, Democratic Sen. Tammy Baldwin cautioned against “informal, often coercive efforts by government officials to pressure private companies into moderating or removing content that they cannot legally censor directly.”

 Keller was more specific, citing, in her written testimony, Federal Communications Commission chair Brendan Carr’s threats against ABC, which temporarily drove comedian Jimmy Kimmel off the air.